 Northern West Virginia Coal Preparation Society

-The society has been active for over 25 years, promoting the knowledge, experience and technology of Coal Preparation.
+The society has been active for more than 25 years, promoting the knowledge, experience and technology of coal preparation.
 The society meets on the second Wednesday of each month starting in September and finishing in April.

-International Society of Explosives Engineers (ISEE), WVU Student Chapter
+International Society of Explosives Engineers, WVU Student Chapter

-This is a newly established student chapter at the West Virginia University in spring 2015.
 The International Society of Explosives Engineers is a society for professionals who promote safety, security and the efficient and controlled use of explosives.
-Currently, it has 40 plus chapters and more than 4,000 members in 90 countries.
+Currently, it has 40-plus chapters and more than 4,000 members in 90 countries.
 The industrial explosives have wide applications in mining, quarrying, construction, manufacturing, demolition, exploration, seismology, etc. The ISEE WVU student chapter fosters networking, communication and training opportunities for its members.
 Through ISEE and its chapters, the members can get connected to the people and resources needed to advance the career in the explosives fields.